 We also have a strong pipeline of novel antibody-based product candidates for the treatment of solid tumors and hematological cancers, which are designed to address unmet medical needs and improve treatment outcomes for cancer patients.
 Our goal in building our pipeline is to retain at least 50% of product rights in selected programs for indications and in geographic areas where we believe we will be able to maximize their value; we consider such products to be "our own" proprietary products.
-We currently have four proprietary product candidates in clinical development:
+We currently have five proprietary product candidates in clinical development:

 • Tisotumab vedotin: an antibody-drug conjugate, or ADC, created to target tissue factor, or TF, a protein involved in tumor signaling and angiogenesis.
-Tisotumab vedotin is in clinical development for the treatment of cervical cancer and other solid tumors, including head and neck cancer, squamous non-small-cell lung cancer, or NSCLC, pancreatic adenocarcinoma and colorectal cancer.
-In October 2018, we released data from a 55-patient expansion cohort of the innovaTV 201 Phase I/II trial, which indicated that treatment with tisotumab vedotin resulted in encouraging activity in patients with relapsed, recurrent and/or metastatic cervical cancer.
-The data showed a combined confirmed and unconfirmed overall response rate, or ORR, of 31%, including confirmed partial response, or PR, in 11 patients and unconfirmed PR in five patients.
-Median duration of response, or DoR, was 4.9 months and median PFS was 4.1 months.
+Tisotumab vedotin is in clinical development for the treatment of cervical cancer and certain other solid tumors.
+In March 2019, we presented data from a 55-patient expansion cohort of the innovaTV 201 Phase I/II trial at the SGO Annual Meeting, which indicated that treatment with tisotumab vedotin resulted in encouraging activity in patients with relapsed, recurrent and/or metastatic cervical cancer.
+Data assessed by an independent review committee showed a confirmed ORR of 22%, with 35% of patients having a confirmed or unconfirmed complete or PR.
+Median DoR, was 6.0 months and median PFS was 4.1 months.
 We are also evaluating tisotumab vedotin in four additional clinical studies, including the potentially registrational innovaTV 204 Phase II trial for the treatment of patients with recurrent or metastatic cervical cancer, Phase II trials for the treatment of patients with ovarian cancer and solid tumors and a Phase I/II combination trial for the treatment of patients with cervical cancer.
-We expect to complete enrollment for the innovaTV 204 study in 2019.
+Patient enrollment for the innovaTV 204 study was completed in March 2019.
 We are developing tisotumab vedotin in collaboration with Seattle Genetics under an agreement in which the companies share all future costs and profits for the product on a 50:50 basis.